Does the BBG workout actually work?

 BBG stands for Biking Body Workout.
 It is a workout plan created by Kayla Itsines.
 It focuses mostly on strength with 1 leg day, 1 arm/core day and 1 full body workout each week.

-I bought the full program rather than going through the app.
+You can either buy the full program and get it in a PDF document or get it through the app.
 I figured I could just do the program over and over again for the price of one program rather than paying a monthly fee for the workouts.

 Each workout is 2 sets of 4 different exercises.
 You do each set for 7 minutes and repeat it twice.
 So depending on how much you rest you’ll workout for around 30 minutes.
 My sister was super good about stretching at the end where I wasn’t and neither one of us warmed up that much.
 (We started this in the middle of winter so doing a quick 10 minute walk outside was not super ideal.)